Message from the Chairman of the Board

 Additionally, the Board has not shied from its duty to investigate complaints and impose discipline as necessary.
 Great thought and care went into developing an investigatory and evaluation process that is comprehensive and objective.
 No complaint is investigated or decided in haste.
 And no single person or person dictates the outcome or direction of any investigation.
 Further, the Board is meticulous in making sure that Board members themselves are held to the highest ethical standards when evaluating complaints.

-As we look to the future, the Board will be embracing yet another milestone -- the promulgation of the regulations of the New Jersey Site Remediation Professional Licensing Board.
+The Board has recently embraced yet another milestone -- the promulgation of the regulations of the New Jersey Site Remediation Professional Licensing Board.
 After much hard work and significant stakeholder input, the Board proposed these new regulations in January 2015.
-The regulations, which clarify and enhance the standards set forth in SRRA relating to the licensing and performance of LSRPs, will be adopted no later than January 2016.
+The regulations, which clarify and enhance the standards set forth in SRRA relating to the licensing and performance of LSRPs, were adopted in April 2016.

 As the LSRP program continues its progress, and more site remediation professionals obtain licenses, I will continue to be inspired and humbled by the commitment, insight and not least of all, the willingness of the Board members to work collaboratively to accomplish its core mission—the protection of public health, safety and the environment and ensuring the competency of LSRPs.